matthewcobb/techbikers/faq.md

 ### Can I pay more than the suggested ride contribution?

 Yes, you absolute gold star.
-Half the cost per rider is covered by our partners , so the closer you get to this amount, the more of the leftover money we can add to the pot for Room to Read.
+Half the cost per rider is covered by our partners, so the closer you get to this amount, the more of the leftover money we can add to the pot for Room to Read.
 We love you.
 No seriously, we do.
 In a non-creepy way.

 ### What if I can't make it last minute?